 What is Smoke Testing?
 Smoke testing is the initial testing process exercised to check whether the software under test is ready/stable for further testing.

-The term comes from the hardware testing, in the hardware testing initial pass is done to check if it did not catch the fire or smoke in the initial switch on.
+The term comes from hardware testing; in hardware testing, the initial pass is done to check if it did not catch fire or smoke in the initial switch-on.

 Define Software & Smoke Testing

-Prior to start Smoke testing few test cases need to created once to use for smoke testing.
-These test cases are executed prior to start actual testing to check critical functionalities of the program is working fine.
+Prior to starting smoke testing, a few test cases need to be created once for smoke testing.
+These test cases are executed prior to starting actual testing to check that the critical functionalities of the program are working fine.

-This set of test cases written in such a way that all functionality is verified but not in deep.
-The objective is not to perform exhaustive testing, the tester needs to check the navigation’s & adding simple things, the tester needs to ask simple questions
+This set of test cases is written to verify all functionality but not in depth.
+The objective is not to perform exhaustive testing; the tester needs to check the navigation & add simple things, and the tester needs to ask simple questions.

-- Can tester able to access software applications?
+- Can the tester able to access software applications?

 - Does the user navigate from one window to the other?

 - The test cases can be executed modafinil online manually or automated; this depends upon the project requirements.
-In this type of testing mainly focus on the important functionality of the application, the tester does not care about the detailed testing of each software component, this can be cover in the further testing of the application.
+This type of testing mainly focuses on the important functionality of the application; the tester does not care about the detailed testing of each software component, which can be covered in the further testing of the application.

-- The Smoke testing is typically executed by testers after every build is received for checking the build is in a testable condition.
+- Testers typically execute the Smoke testing after every build is received to check the build is in a testable condition.

-- This type of testing is applicable in the Integration Testing, System Testing and Acceptance Testing levels.
+- This type of testing applies in the Integration, System, and Acceptance Testing levels.